 (**Due to increased demand for this tour, additional tours have been made available aboard the Yacht Kingston -- our brand new 1920s style cruiser!
-She will accommodate smaller more intimate tours, feature the same food and beverage inclusion, but she has only one restroom and is not climate controlled.
+She will accommodate smaller more intimate tours and features the same food and beverage inclusions.
+Kingston has a bar and one restroom and is not climate controlled.
 She does offer full shade and wide open views with perimeter seating.
-Her tours last 3-3.25 hrs.
-Cruises on Kingston are offered generally on Saturday & Sunday at 9:45 AM and 2:00 PM and a special "Note to Buyers" additonally notifies you prior to purchase if the cruise is aboard Kingston.)
+Her tours last 3.25 hrs.
+Cruises on Kingston are offered generally on Saturday & Sunday at 9:45 AM and 2:00 PM)

 Aboard the Manhattan, experience a comfortable and unique tour through the Hudson, East, and Harlem Rivers from the climate-controlled and enclosed back-deck observatory or wander to the outer decks for fresh air and sunlight with a complimentary beverage in hand.
 Guests are treated to a complimentary beer, wine or champagne from the bar & light snacks as well as soda, water, tea or coffee.
 Additional beverages and a full bar are available for purchase.